TeeVeeEss/pmi-j/README.md

 !!
-Work in progress, absolute not ready for production or a working app !!
+Work in progress, kind of ready for testing the app !!
 # PMI-J
-Forked IOTA Peer Manager.
+Responsive IOTA Peer Manager.

 PMI-J is a nodejs program for monitoring and managing IOTA peers connected with your IOTA Reference Implementation (IRI, Java version)
 The original IPM is available at https://github.com/akashgoswami/ipm